 1. Pedal Only – The bike is ridden just like a regular bicycle, powered by the rider.

-2. Pedal Assist – The onboard computer activates the motor only when the pedals are turned/used in order to assist the rider.
-This mode makes it easier to pedal up hills and against the wind.
-The rider can control the level of assistance that is received from the motor.
-Using the bicycle in this mode requires no effort on the part of the rider.
-The onboard computer takes the guesswork out of it.
+2. Pedal Assist – The onboard computer activates the motor only when the pedals are turning in order to assist the rider.
+This mode makes it easier to pedal up hills and against the wind or go faster on flat ground.
+The rider can control the level of assistance received from the motor by adjusting the level on the display mounted on the handlebars.

-All of EVELO Electric Bicycles are equipped with all of 3 options: Pedal Only, Pedal Assist and Electric Only.
+All EVELO Electric Bicycles are equipped with these 3 options: Pedal Only, Pedal Assist and Electric Only.

 The short answer is: no, you do not.
 According to federal laws, a bicycle with an electric motor capable of generating up to 750 watts of power and able to propel a rider to a speed of up to 20 mph, equipped with fully functioning pedals, is considered to be a bicycle or a consumer good rather than a motor vehicle.
 Therefore, it is NOT under the jurisdiction of the DOT.
-That means you can operate it without a license, and in most cases ride it anywhere regular bicycles are allowed.
+Although electric bike laws in different states may vary a bit, you can generally operate electric bikes without a license, and in most cases ride them anywhere regular bicycles are allowed.

 While it is technically possible to recharge a bicycle battery by pedaling, we don’t consider it a good idea to do so, and EVELO bikes do not have this feature.
 There are a number of reasons why this recharging method is problematic.

-Secondly, it would also mean constant resistance from the motor, trying to act as a generator.
+Secondly, it would also mean constant resistance from the motor, since it is trying to act as a generator.
 This would mean that if you ran out of power or just wanted to ride around with no battery, you would be constantly fighting the motor drag.